Choosing the Right Installation Medium

 Architecture

 Computer hardware, and CPUs in particular, come in several different architectures.
 A very common consumer architecture is known as x86_64 - the traditional Intel x86 architecture with AMD’s 64-bit extensions.
 If you are installing Alpine to a traditional computer, this is most likely what you have.
+Otherwise, if you want to install Alpine on a ARM processor, you most likely want to use aarch64.
 However, Alpine supports several other architectures for to-disk installation purposes:

 x86_64